CosmosContracts/docs/validators/sync-with-state-sync.md

 For nodes that are intended to serve data for dapps, explorers or any other RPC requiring full history, state-syncing to the network would not be appropriate.&#x20;
 {% endhint %}

-## Uni testnet state-sync
+## Mainnet state-sync

-Kingnodes operate and maintain a snapshot RPC for the `uni` testnet network.&#x20;
+Polkachu operate and maintain a snapshot RPC for the `juno-1` mainnet network.&#x20;

 {% hint style="info" %}
-This documentation assumes you have followed the instructions for [Joining Testnets](joining-the-testnets.md) and [Setting up Cosmovisor](setting-up-cosmovisor.md).
+This documentation assumes you have followed the instructions for [Joining Mainnet](joining-mainnet.md) and [Setting up Cosmovisor](setting-up-cosmovisor.md).
 {% endhint %}

 The state-sync configuration is as follows: